chimera-linux/chimera-linux.github.io/downloads/index.md

 The [installation](/docs/installation) section has more detailed information about what is actually available and what you should end up using, as well as how to use it.

+OCI containers are avaiable through [DockerHub](https://hub.docker.com/r/chimeralinux/chimera) for a subset of officially supported architectures.